-In this article, Manuel Caldas shares his knowledge on how the power consumption could be optimized on IoT microcontrollers.
+In this article, Manuel Caldas shares his knowledge on how the power consumption optimization can be done on IoT microcontrollers.

 Ever since the birth of the first Arduino board in 2005, the rise of new microcontrollers from the Arduino family and other firms have given people the power of microelectronics.
 Diverse and innovative projects can be carried out by professionals that do not necessarily have to be technicians or electronics/IT engineers.
 With just a few elemental electronics and programming notions the horizon expands immensely.
 If 3D printed is included in the lot, not only prototyping but the completion of final products is also possible.